Tobot

 The series is available in Korean and English on Young Toys' official YouTube channel.
 The toy line beat Lego as South Korea's most popular toy line in 2013.

 An official English dub was produced in Canada by Ocean Productions and its sister studio Blue Water Studios, airing over a few months in 2018.
 This version was available on Netflix.

-A spinoff series known as Athlon Tobot aired in three seasons from 2016–2017, before getting rebooted in 2018 as Tobot V (in English dub version known as Tobot: Galaxy Detectives), with animation done by Studio Button, an animation studio that made Jurassic Cops & Fire Robo, instead of Retrobot (which also created Biklonz & Potendogs).
+A spinoff series known as Athlon Tobot aired in three seasons from 2016 to 2017, before getting rebooted in 2018 as Tobot V (in English dub version known as Tobot: Galaxy Detectives), with animation done by Studio Button, an animation studio that made Jurassic Cops & Fire Robo, instead of Retrobot (which also created Biklonz & Potendogs).
 Like the original, Galaxy Detectives is also available on Netflix.
 Tobot V lasted for three and a half seasons from 2018 to 2022, and a sequel to the original series was released in 2023.
 Retrobot once again animates for the series, known as Tobot: Heroes of Daedo City/Daedo's Heroes, featuring new Tobots designed after Hyundai vehicles instead of Kia.